apacheignite/documentation/hadoop-accelerator/installing-on-cloudera-cdh.md

 }
 [/block]
 Alternatively you can configure these properties in default CDH `core-site.xml`: **Cloudera Manager** -> **YARN (MR2 Included)** -> **Configuration** -> **Service Wide** -> **Advanced **-> **YARN Service Advanced Configuration Snippet (Safety Valve) for core-site.xml**.
+[block:callout]
+{
+  "type": "warning",
-Note that if you change `fs.default.name` to use Ignite FileSystem in default `core-site.xml`, CDH will not be able to work with `HDFS` anymore.
-If you want to use both Ignite `FileSystem` and `HDFS` at the same time, consider creating separate configuration file.
+  "body": "Note that if you change `fs.default.name` to use Ignite FileSystem in default `core-site.xml`, CDH will not be able to work with `HDFS` anymore.
+If you want to use both Ignite `FileSystem` and `HDFS` at the same time, consider creating separate configuration file."
+}
+[/block]
 5) If you want to use Ignite `MapReduce` job tracker, configure it in a separate `mapred-site.xml` file:
 [block:code]
 {